military funeral honors for veterans

 If the next of kin has expressed a religious preference or belief, add “God bless you and this family, and God bless the United States of America.”

-Military Honors - Flag Folding Ceremony
+Military Honors - Flag Folding Ceremony with military

 Flag Fold for Veterans Honors